Kelly Monteith: Career

-During the early 1970s, Monteith performed as a guest comedian on various talk shows, including The Tonight Show Starring Johnny Carson and The Late Show with David Letterman.
+During the early 1970s, Monteith performed as a guest comedian on various talk shows, including The Tonight Show Starring Johnny Carson, The Merv Griffin Show and The Mike Douglas Show.

 In 1976, Monteith had a short-lived variety show on CBS, The Kelly Monteith Show.
 After successful guest appearances on British talk shows, he was offered his own series by the BBC.
-Montieth was given his break in the UK by Des O'Connor in 1977 on his show "Des O'Connor Tonight" and featured as regular guest comedian thereafter.
+Montieth was given his break in the UK by Des O'Connor in 1977 on his show Des O'Connor Tonight and featured as regular guest comedian thereafter.
 In 1979, Kelly Monteith was broadcast, and ran for six seasons.
 It was noted for often breaking the fourth wall by showing Monteith in his dressing room before and after a scene.
 Kelly Monteith won the Silver Rose for the BBC at the Montreux Television Festival in Switzerland during the series' run.
 In the United States the BBC series was rerun on the fledgling Arts and Entertainment Network.

 In 1983, Monteith performed at the Royal Variety Performance, before a nation-wide tour.

 From 2014 to 2020, Monteith co-hosted Brit Flix with Kelly, Paul and Two-Buck Chuck.

 In 2015, Monteith and Paul Bland were awarded the National Arts and Entertainment Journalism Award for Best Television Anchor/Host by the Los Angeles Press Club.

 From 2019 to 2020, Monteith worked again with The Anglophile Channel in Kelly Monteith's BBC Memories.
 The series looked back at Monteith's groundbreaking BBC series, Kelly Monteith.